cmateu/PyMGC3/README.md

 the output file will be mgc3_sample.par

-INPUTS AND OUTPUTS:
+*INPUTS AND OUTPUTS:*

-1- parameter_file
+1-parameter_file

 The parameter file indicates the structure of the input catalogue, as well as the values to be used for mGC3 parameters.
 Each parameter is explained briefly by a comment in the sample parameter file header.

-2- data_file
+2-data_file

 Name of the input catalogue file.
 Assumed to be ascii format, with comments preceeded by #.

-3- ext_prefix
+3-ext_prefix

-The output file returned by mgc3.py will be a file called data_file.ext_prefix.mgc3.cts.
-It will contain (phi,theta) and pole counts np_mgc3_gal (MGC3), np_gc3gal (GC3), np_ngc3gal (nGC3)
+The output file returned by mgc3.py will be called data_file.ext_prefix.mgc3.cts.
+It will contain (phi,theta) and pole counts np_mgc3_gal (MGC3),
-for an uniform pole grid with a step given by grid_step.
+np_gc3gal (GC3), np_ngc3gal (nGC3) for an uniform pole grid with a step
+given by grid_step.
 It also contains mgc3 heliocentric (np_mgc3hel) pole counts, these are useful for experimentation sometimes.
-Note the pole grid covers one hemisphere, as the information given by the other hemisphere is redundant.
+Note the pole grid covers one hemisphere, as the information from the other hemisphere is redundant.

-Note: a program for plotting and detecting maxima in pole count maps will be provided with the mgc3 bundle.
-You can also plot with Topcat if prefered (it is advisable to use an Aitoff or Sin projection)
+Note: a program for plotting and detecting maxima in pole count maps will be provided with the mgc3 bundle in an upcoming version.
+In the mean time you can quickly plot using Topcat(`<www.star.bris.ac.uk/~mbt/topcat/>`_), it is advisable to use an Aitoff or Sin projection.

-EXAMPLE:
+*EXAMPLE:*

 To test mgc3.py, use the provided example data, running mgc3.py with this command line: